 As an anthropology major, I love all things historic, especially anything having to do with our early ancestors and understanding how they lived and interacted with each other.
 So I was thrilled when I found out that our tour through South Africa included seeing some prehistoric San rock art in Machete (or Matshete, depending on the source).

 We spent a bit of time in Mapungubwe National Park, which is on the northern border of South Africa, joining Zimbabwe and Botswana.
 The Mapungubwe Cultural Landscape is a UNESCO World Heritage Site.
 The area was instrumental in international trade through the East African ports to India and China up to its decline in the 13th Century.
-There are still remains of buildings from the height of the kingdom’s power, but we only had enough time to explore the rock art.
+There are still remains of buildings from the height of the kingdom’s power, but we only had enough time to explore the San rock art.

 As you can see in the image below, there are numerous depictions of animals, the clearest being a giraffe (top right corner).
-In San belief, the giraffe was thought to have supernatural potency that could be harnessed to achieve altered states of consciousness.
+In San belief, the giraffe had supernatural potency that they could harness to achieve altered states of consciousness.
 This altered state would then send them into the spirit world and give them the power to heal people.

 And if the paintings weren’t cool enough, there is also evidence of an ancient board game!

-Researchers are not entirely clear what this painting was meant to depict, but it’s thought that it represents the tassels on a woman’s apron.
-This was linked to girls’ puberty rites, when girls are given a new apron signalling their initiation into womanhood.
+Researchers are not entirely clear what the painter was trying to depict here.
+But they believe that it represents the tassels on a woman’s apron.
+This was linked to girls’ puberty rites, when girls received a new apron to signal their initiation into womanhood.